-Considering the importance of animal research understand mechanisms involved neurodegenerative disorders, particularly AD, and the need to find new therapies, this study aimed to evaluate the effects of chemical lesions on the performance in passive avoidance learning.
-Passive avoidance task has been widely used to evaluate the effects of administration, lesions. and behavioral manipulations on cognitive functions such as long-term associative memory [15].
+Considering the importance of animal research understand mechanisms to involved in neurodegenerative disorders, particularly AD, and the need to find new therapies, this study aimed to evaluate the effects of chemical lesions on the performance in passive avoidance learning.
+Passive avoidance task has been widely used to evaluate the effects of drug administration, lesions. and behavioral manipulations on cognitive functions such as long-term associative memory [15].
 For this reason, the hippocampus was chosen as the target for inducing lesions in the present study.
-In order to clarify the roles of this area in acquisition and retention, ibotenic acid and colchicine were bilaterally injected into the CA1 the dentate gyrus regions hippocampus.
-To assess learning and memory, step-down passive avoidance task employed.
+In order to clarify the roles of this area in acquisition and retention, ibotenic acid and colchicine were bilaterally injected into the CA1 and the dentate gyrus regions of the hippocampus.
+To assess learning and memory, step-down passive avoidance task was employed.